danielbodnar/awesome-stars/README.md

 ## java

+- [code4craft/webmagic](https://github.com/code4craft/webmagic) - A scalable web crawler framework for Java.
+- [docker/labs](https://github.com/docker/labs) - This is a collection of tutorials for learning how to use Docker with various tools.
+Contributions welcome.
+- [authorjapps/zerocode](https://github.com/authorjapps/zerocode) - A community-developed, free, opensource, automated testing framework for microservices API, Kafka and Load testing.
+Zerocode Open Source enables you to create, change, orchestrate and maintain your au
 - [CodeverDotDev/bookmarks](https://github.com/CodeverDotDev/bookmarks) - :bookmark: :star: Collection of public dev bookmarks, shared with :heart: from www.codever.dev
 - [oxsecurity/megalinter](https://github.com/oxsecurity/megalinter) - 🦙 MegaLinter analyzes 50 languages, 22 formats, 21 tooling formats, excessive copy-pastes, spelling mistakes and security issues in your repository sources with a GitHub Action, other CI tools or loca
 - [dotansimha/graphql-code-generator](https://github.com/dotansimha/graphql-code-generator) - A tool for generating code based on a GraphQL schema and GraphQL operations (query/mutation/subscription), with flexible support for custom plugins.